matthaws/react-workshop/README.md

 We will also look at some common React design patterns including:

 * Higher Order Components
-* Render props
-* Compound Components

 Along the way we'll brush up against some ES7+ JavaScript syntax and web APIs with which you may be unfamiliar:

 * Async / Await syntax for Promises
 * Object Rest/Spread Properties
 * Fetch for making AJAX requests (rather than JQuery's `$.ajax()`)

+### Next Lecture

+On May 10, we'll have React: Beyond the Basics THE SEQUEL, where we'll cover:

+* render props
+* compound components
+* the context API
+* the suspense API (maybe)

 ### Demos